CSCIX65G/crosscompilation/README.md

 44dc506ffecd        cscix65g/swift-runtime:amd64-latest   "/lib/x86_64-linux-g…"   19 minutes ago      Exited (0) 19 minutes ago                                                              swift_runtime

 ```
-Note that this process will use the 8080 port and therefore be incompatible with running the `echoserver` container at the same time.
+Note that we now have a container called `lld-server`.
+Also note that we have started this process will claiming  the 8080 port and that it is therefore incompatible with running the `echoserver` container at the same time.
 If you want to play with the debugger, you’ll need to kill the `echoserver` with `docker stop echoserver` .

-If the lldb_server instance is up, then you can do the following:
+Once the lldb_server instance is up, then you can do the following:

 ` lldb ./.build/x86_64-unknown-linux/debug/echoserver`

-Once lldb has launched, do the following:
+Once lldb has launched, and you have the lldb command prompt, do the following 6 lines:
 ```
 env LD_LIBRARY_PATH=/swift_runtime/usr/lib/swift/linux:/swift_runtime/usr/lib/x86_64-linux-gnu:/swift_runtime/lib/x86_64-linux-gnu
 platform connect connect://0.0.0.0:9293